 24km of single-track with a couple of short linking sections of ski-field road from Flock Hill to Castle Hill.

-T5 Contracting is the Craigieburn Trails’ official trail building team, taking our ideas from concept through to the final product and everything in between – including boardwalks, bridges and retaining walls.
-Over the past four years, T5 has been involved in our maintenance programme, re-routing trail around sensitive and prone areas, and creating whole new trail with the recent completion of the Coal Pit Spur Track – now giving us a complete link between Castle Hill Village and Flock Hill.
+T5 Contracting have been great supporters, taking our ideas from concept through to the final product and everything in between – including boardwalks, bridges and retaining walls.
+Particularly in the first few years of the Trails, T5 has been involved in our maintenance programme, re-routing trail around sensitive and prone areas, and creating whole new trail with the completion of the Coal Pit Spur Track – giving a complete link between Castle Hill Village and Flock Hill.

 The team at T5 are keen mountain bikers themselves, they know how a trail should ride with the least impact on the surrounding environment possible… the end result is terrain inspired and flowing trail to ensure all riders, at all levels, have a great day out in the Craigieburn area.